Leica Digilux 3 vs Sony RX10 IV

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Digilux 3 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the Digilux 3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Digilux 3 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the Digilux 3 from Leica.
 Further information on the features and operation of the Digilux 3 and RX10 IV can be found, respectively, in the Leica Digilux 3 Manual (free pdf) or the online Sony RX10 IV Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica Digilux 3 or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.